Beehive Corner: History

-The name gained currency from "The Beehive", a draper's shop opened by Brewer and Robertson from October 1849 then J.V.B.
-Ryley from 1850 to 1858, followed by Israel Simmons (ca.1831 - 9 June 1893) who ran the shop until 1886, when his business, with many others, failed.
-According to one reference it had a beehive motif on the glass door portrayed in gold leaf.
-Nearby tenants included Edmund Wright the well-known architect, William Ekins the gunsmith and James Allen's printing shop.
-The name is even older – archivist G. H. Pitt found the name was chosen by the original owners to denote a busy trading centre.
+The name gained currency from "The Beehive", a draper's shop opened by Brewer and Robertson from October 1849; the name was chosen to suggest busy trade.
+It was owned by J.V.B.
+Ryley from 1850 to 1858, (Note: John Venables Ball Ryley and William Moore were in partnership.) followed by Israel Simmons (d.
+9 June 1893) who ran the shop until 1886, when his business, with many others, failed.
+Nearby tenants included well-known architect Edmund Wright; William Ekins the gunsmith; and James Allen's printing shop.

-It had been a well-known landmark for fifty years in 1895 when what is essentially the present Beehive Buildings were built for the owner, Henry Martin to replace the antiquated structure.
-In the new design by George Klewitz Soward, four shops had frontages on King William Street and three facing Rundle Street, each 8 ft.
-(2.4 m) high, with jarrah floors and plastered walls and rear access and one shop 14 ft.
-(5.3 m) high, all having large plate-glass windows and nickel-plated columns.
+It had been a well-known landmark for 50 years in 1895 when what is essentially the present "Beehive Buildings" were built for the owner, Henry Martin, to replace the antiquated structure.
+In the new design by George Klewitz Soward, four shops had frontages on King William Street and three facing Rundle Street, each 8 ft high, with jarrah floors and plastered walls and rear access and one shop 14 ft high, all having large plate-glass windows and nickel-plated columns.
 It was built three storeys above the pavement, and was Gothic in character, each gable finishing with crockets and a finial, and with open balustrades between them.
-At the main angle an ornamental turret was corbelled out, surmounted by a gilded beehive and bee and on the shaft of the turret the words 'Beehive Corner 1895' among foliage.
+At the main angle an ornamental turret was corbelled out, surmounted by a gilded beehive and bee and on the shaft of the turret the words "Beehive Corner 1895" among foliage.
 The piers dividing the shopfronts were of Palmer granite.
 Sliding shutters were fitted to the windows facing King William Street, with a handsome iron verandah made by Fulton & Co.
 The sills of the windows facing Rundle Street were fitted with a small iron railing.
 The architects were English & Soward.

-In 1950 the prime corner section of the complex was sold to confectioner C. A. Haigh for his iconic shop (Haigh's Chocolates) after his leasing it for some 35 years.
+The decorative Gothic Revival style was unusual for its time, being most often associated with churches.
+The new building opened in 1896.

+In the early 1900s, the German-trained chocolatier Carl Stratmann opened his business in the building.
+Owing to anti-German sentiment during World War I, his business closed, with Alfred E. Haigh buying his equipment and recipes.
+Haigh's Chocolates was established in 1915 at 34 King William Street, moving to Beehive Corner in 1923.
+The building was leased for around 25 years, before being sold to Haigh in 1950.

-The neo-Gothic facade and prominent tourelle were refurbished in 1998 by the firm of Harrold and Kite.
+The building underwent some changes through the 1950s to 1970s, including the loss of the original gilded bee (possibly damaged or removed after the 1954 Adelaide earthquake).
+Parts of its facade were covered, while its gables and balcony were removed.
+The neo-Gothic facade and prominent turret were refurbished in 1998 by the firm of Harrold and Kite.
+A newly-designed bee was created during this restoration, made of gilded aluminium and weighing around 45 kg.

+During September and October 2026, the building is once again being restored, this time back to its 1849 specifications, but also including a replacement for the old neon sign that had been erected on the building by the firm Claude Neon, but since removed.
+The building remains Haigh's flagship store.